Electric Cars: The Basics

 Sign up to the newsletter

-The All-Electric Kia EV6
+The All-Electric Kia EV6 SUV

 Kia Corporation, the South Korean automotive manufacturer is fast developing a portfolio of lower emission ‘eco’ vehicles, to include zero-emission battery-electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVs) and mild hybrids.
 The BEVs and PHEVs range includes:

-- The all-electric Kia e-Niro
+- The all-electric Kia Niro EV

 - The all-electric Kia Soul EV